SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ## Integration Suite Setup

-In the Business Process Automation scenario.
 In the Business Process Automation scenario, we will activate an instance each time a record from the Dead Message Queue is submitted for review.
 The Sales Order Event from the Queue will need to be augmented with some additional metadata that is required for the BPA API.
 In order to augment the message with the additional elements, we will use 2 Cloud Integration Artifacts to do this:
 - SalesOrderToBPASalesOrderMM – This message mapping artifact will map the incoming Sales Order Event to the Structure required for the BPA API
 - SalesOrderToBPAiFlow – This iFlow will connect to the Advanced Event Mesh and pull in all orders that have been submitted for processing from the UI5 application.
 Technically, the iFlow connects to a Queue that you will create on the broker.
 Once the Sales Order event is received, it will be routed  through the mapping and then published onto a new topic with the augmented schema.